Rosanna Lockwood

 Rosanna Lockwood is a British television journalist and former host of Al Arabiya News former host of news show Prime Time with Rosanna Lockwood, on TalkTV.

 Early life

-Rosanna was born in Hong Kong.
+Lockwood was born in Hong Kong.
 She grew up in the southwest of England.
 She holds a BA degree in English Literature and Drama from Royal Holloway University of London and a postgraduate diploma in Broadcast Journalism from the London College of Communication.

 Career

 She began her career as radio reporter for the BBC and LBC, and as a television producer for Bloomberg and ITN.

 In 2015, she moved to the United Arab Emirates, where she worked as a freelance television news correspondent for Reuters.
 In 2020 she moved to Singapore to join CNBC.

-Rosanna was the host of her own news show Prime Time with Rosanna Lockwood, on Talk TV.
+Lockwood was the host of her own news show Prime Time with Rosanna Lockwood, on Talk TV.

 In 2023, she was a guest host on Piers Morgan Uncensored.